seniorio/roman-numerals/README.md

 ## Warning!

-Certainly not supposed to be a good solution.
+Not a good solution, just a bit of fun with regex.